12 Best Beaches in Puerto Rico

 Even the capital city of San Juan features some gorgeous stretches of sand, as well as beach resorts for all budgets and styles of traveler.
 The hip Condado District in San Juan is similar to Miami's South Beach in style, with a stunning beach backed by a lively neighborhood filled with shops.

-But some of the most beautiful beaches are found outside of the city, including three on the nearby Isla Verde coastline.
-If surfing is on your agenda, head to the area around Rincon, where you'll also find the gorgeous Playa Crash Boat, or to the southwest coast, where you'll discover beaches like Boqueron Beach in Cabo Rojo.
+But some of the most beautiful beaches are found outside the city, including three on the nearby Isla Verde coastline.
+If surfing is on your agenda, head to the area around Rincon.
+About 30 minutes from Rincon, you'll also find the gorgeous Playa Crash Beach.
+Or head to the southwest coast, where you'll discover beaches like Boqueron Beach in Cabo Rojo.

 And then there are islands like Culebra and Isla de Vieques, which are home not only to amazing stretches of white sand and turquoise sea, but also excellent snorkeling and diving thanks to a still thriving coral reef system.
 Plan your visit with our list of the best beaches in Puerto Rico.